 Not saying there's no successful people from anywhere else, but once they become successful, they seldom stay there and move out West.
 Take a look at all your biggest entertainers, hip hop artists, athletes, successful business mogals, up and coming entrepreneurs, etc. - you'll quickly and easily see a pattern.

 Since I've lived here; it's been pure motivation.
 Constantly and Everywhere.
-The exotic cars, the private jets, the modern houses - just seeing the results of other people's hard work and knowing I can be the same.
-My state of mind is on 100, I didn't get that anywhere else.
+The exotic cars, the private jets, the ultra-modern mansions - just seeing the results of other people's hard work and knowing I can be the same especially after I met them.
+My state of mind & motivation is on 110% - I didn't get that anywhere else.

-To a go-getting hustler like me; my heart and soul is exactly where it belongs.
+To an ultra go-getting hustler like me; my heart and soul is exactly where it belongs.
 If you find yourself much like me; you may want to make moving out West a thought.

 What are your 5 year plans and goals from now?

-I want to continue growing the companies as big as I possibly can.
-I think this second app has a Huge potential to get really, really big.
+I want to continue growing my current companies as big as I possibly can.
 I would also like to eventually pursue a business idea that I think could change the world, but I need to dominate my current projects first.

-On a personal level; I want to help others out with advice and grow my own personal name and get my social media life back from the years of being missing.
+On a personal level; I want to help others out with advice & write more.
+I also want to grow my own personal name and get my social media life back from the years of being completely missing.

 On a pure financial and materialistic level; I want a Lamborghini Aventador within the next years, a mansion out in the hills of Los Angeles, a penthouse in NYC, and continue traveling the world more.